Breast Reduction in Plano, TX

 During the first few days following your breast reduction, you will most likely experience some amount of pain.
 This should fade quickly, although some patients experience a certain degree of discomfort for a week or two.
 After your bandages are removed – generally a day or two after surgery – you will need to wear a surgical bra constantly for several weeks.
 Approximately one to three weeks after surgery, your stitches will be removed, and you will be able to return to work and resume most normal activities.

 Prior to, as well as post-surgery, we will help you to determine when you can return to your normal lifestyle.
-Dr. Wilcox will be available to answer any questions you might have regarding your procedure and your recovery.
+Our board certified plastic surgeons will be available to answer any questions you might have regarding your procedure and your recovery.

 What is the Cost of a Breast Reduction in Plano?